tony-landreth/CppND-Capstone-DBMS/README.md

 This is a Capstone project for the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

-The project implements a database management system based on specs from Oz Nova's course in databases at the Bradfield School of Computer Science in San Franisco, and Joe Hellerstein’s databases course at UC Berkeley.
+The project implements a database management system very loosely based on Joe Hellerstein’s databases course at UC Berkeley.
+In fact, don't blame Hellerstein for any of this.

 Movie data from GroupLens Research is used to demonstrate the system's functionality. (https://grouplens.org/datasets/movielens/)

 ## Dependencies for Running Locally